 Within the Collegiate, the Model School educates between 30 and 40 inner city students annually who receive individualized work plans and financial and academic supports to ensure their success.

 The primary goal of UWinnipeg' s Professional, Applied and Continuing Education (PACE) area is to offer programming that reflects the needs of industry and prepare graduates for high-growth careers.
-PACE offers a wide range of full- and part-time courses, programs, certificates, and diplomas in the areas of management, project management, human resources, finance, public relations, marketing, education, police preparation and customized training.
+PACE offers a wide range of full and part-time courses, programs, certificates, and diplomas in the areas of management, project management, human resources, finance, public relations, marketing, gaming, IT Security, education, and customized training.
 For non-traditional learners, PACE provides a way to gain entrance into a UWinnpeg degree program.
 For those that already possess a degree, transfer credits can be applied to a PACE program, which can add a finishing credential to your degree.

 TUITION - Tuition fees for 2014-2015

 Each year the University distributes just under $2 million dollars to new and returning students.
 Entrance scholarships range in value from $100 - $24,000 each.
 The University of Winnipeg guarantees scholarships to students with an entrance average of 80 per cent or higher.
 Nearly one-half of all entrants receive an award.